OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 ## Packaging migration scripts

-In our docs, it says you need to build your packages.
+Our docs instruct you to build your packages.
 If you only have SQL files, however, there isn't anything to build.
 You just need to package the folder on your build server and push it to Octopus.

 Consider this example:
 ![sample folder to package](folder-to-package.png)